-INDIANAPOLIS — A Hamilton County jury found an Indianapolis man guilty Friday for selling a fentanyl-laced substance to a 23-year-old man, resulting in his death.
+INDIANAPOLIS — An Indianapolis man was sentenced to 35 years Thursday after a Hamilton County jury found him guilty for selling a fentanyl-laced substance to a 23-year-old man, resulting in his death.

 Officials said Ingram was convicted on the charge of dealing resulting in death.